First Day of Fall – A Beneficial Time for Landscapes

 - Cooler Temperatures.
 Plants, like people, prefer our fall temperatures over the sweltering heat of summer.
 Turf and ornamentals just naturally look better and have more energy for good root development when they are not wilted and stressed by the heat.

 - Shorter Days.
 The number of daylight hours changes the growth habits of plants (especially turf).
 Leaf growth is excessive in the summer.
 As a result, plants expend a tremendous amount of energy in order to keep up with the leaf growth that is stimulated by the extra hours of light.
 Turf in the shade is especially affected as it grows excessive leaves reaching for light.
 All of this energy for leaf production is taken from energy that would otherwise be used for root production.
-In the fall, the available energy is redirected to enhance root growth, which creates a stronger turf that can withstand pests, weeds and disease.
+In the fall, the available energy is redirected to enhance root growth, which creates stronger turf that can withstand pests, weeds and diseases.

 Fall is a great time for our landscape to recover from the damage caused by the stress of summer.
 You will start to see the brown areas that were caused by disease, drought and heat stress begin to fill in much quicker now.
 Turf begins to lie down and uses the extra energy to crawl and spread.

 Take advantage of the fall conditions with seasonally focused nutrition and fertilization as well as pre-emergent weed treatments.
 Schedule your free landscape inspection today!